AdamCorbinFAUPhD/CEN5035-Software-Engineering-Course-Project/proposal/proposal.md

 **Basic Flow** :

-4. System owner is notified of possible disturbance
+1. System owner is notified of possible disturbance
-5. A video/picture is sent to system owner
+2. A video/picture is sent to system owner
    * If disturbance occurs outside of normal range
       i.
 System owner can choose to dispatch authorities ii.
 Or system owner can choose to disable alarm
-6. System owner chooses to disable monitoring service
-7. System asks for code to disarm monitoring service
-   * System verifies that system owner would like to disarm monitoring service
-   * Once verified, system disarms monitoring service
-8. System Owner is notified that monitoring service has been disarmed on user interface

-**Alternate Flow** :

-9. System Owner chooses to disable monitoring service
-10. System asks for code to disarm monitoring service
-    * Code provided is incorrect, system allows for another try
-    * Code provided is incorrect, system is locked, authorities are dispatched
-11. System Owner must verify identity to unlock system
+3. See **Use Case Disable Alarm**

 ** **